Treatment Strategies

 Using strategies that keep the mental energy in good balance is always important.
 Strategies are also possible to learn quickly and benefit from.
 Below are some strategies listed, see these as examples.

 Brain fatigue always requires good brain rest and balancing of the energy budget.
-Stop and reflect on how it feels.
-When is the mind calm and what gives energy back?
-In between, joy must be included, even if can take energy.
-It is important for wellbeing.
+Reflect on how you feel.
+When is your mind calm, and what gives you energy?
+Joy must be included, even if it takes energy, as it is important for well-being.

-Take regular breaks during an activity or use pacing, spreading out activity, and alternating it with rest periods.
-Since it is often difficult to feel the actual energy level, it is necessary to pause and rest regularly, even before the brain fatigue is active.
-Longer brain rest during the day and short regular breaks during an activity can be beneficial.
-But how much and how often must be adapted to each one.
-In the beginning, setting a timer can be helpful.
+Take regular breaks during activities or use pacing, spreading out activity, and alternating it with rest periods.
+Since it is often difficult to feel the actual energy level, it is necessary to pause and rest regularly, even before brain fatigue is active.
+Longer brain rest during the day and short regular breaks during activities can be beneficial.
+The amount and frequency of rest must be adapted to each individual.
+Setting a timer can be helpful initially.

-Sleep is always a good rest for the brain, but for some it is difficult to get good brain rest.
-What is restful is personal and everyone needs to explore that for themselves.
-Nature walks, crafts, gardening, photography, bird watching, meditations, and yoga are just a few examples of activities that can bring calm to the brain.
+Sleep is always good rest for the brain, but some find it difficult to achieve good brain rest.
+What is restful is personal, and everyone needs to explore that for themselves.
+Nature walks, crafts, gardening, photography, bird watching, meditation, and yoga are just a few examples of activities that can bring calm to the brain.

-Increase activity slowly and make sure there is enough energy reserved over time, for months and years.
-Unfortunately, it doesn’t work to train one’s mental energy by putting more effort into thought-provoking activities.
+Gradually increase activity levels and ensure there is enough energy reserved over time, spanning months and years.
+Unfortunately, training mental energy by engaging in more thought-provoking activities does not work.

 Planning

 Saving energy requires planning.
-Planning provides overview and foresight and creates calm.
-It also becomes clear if there are too many activities during the day and during the week and if there is time for rest.
+Planning provides an overview and foresight, creating calm.
+It also helps identify if there are too many activities during the day and week and if there is time for rest.

 Hearing protectors or earplugs can relieve loud noises.
-Sunglasses or other coloured glasses, limiting screen time, and extinguishing troublesome lamps can give relief from the impact of strong light.
-It can save energy for what is important.
+Sunglasses or other colored glasses, limiting screen time, and extinguishing troublesome lamps can provide relief from strong light, saving energy for important activities.

 It is important to meet friends, but not too many at a time.
-One must prioritise and find a balance between joy and wellbeing and how much energy it can cost.
+Prioritize and find a balance between joy and well-being and the energy cost.

 Shopping

-Choose stores that are quiet and shop when there are few people in the store.
-It may also be wise not to visit too many stores at a time.
-Shopping via the internet can be a good option.
+Choose quiet stores and shop when there are few people.
+Avoid visiting too many stores at once.
+Shopping online can be a good option.

 Travel

-Reading is tiring for most people suffering from brain fatigue.
-Try to reading for short periods, repeat when necessary, and read at a slower pace.
-Often it works better with audiobooks.
-Computer screens are often extremely tiring to read on (due to flickering, and frame rate).
+Reading is tiring for most people with brain fatigue.
+Try reading for short periods, repeat when necessary, and read at a slower pace.
+Audiobooks often work better.
+Computer screens can be extremely tiring to read on due to flickering and frame rate.

-Irritability and tearfulness can be treated with a low dose of antidepressant medication, such as SSRI, if needed.
-It is also worthwhile to understand that irritability and tearfulness can get better as energy increases.
+Irritability and tearfulness can be treated with a low dose of antidepressant medication, such as SSRIs, if needed.
+Understanding that these symptoms can improve as energy increases is important.
 Relatives and close friends need to understand and be involved in alleviating unnecessary conflicts.

 Sleep